hypermodel-labs/cli/README.md

 This package allows you to generate and run a type-safe MCP server from your OpenAPI specification.
 It provides CLI tools for server generation, configuration management, and server execution.

-If you would like to use an external configuration for a server with your MCP client, you can use the CLI to add it a single command.
+If you would like to use an external configuration for a server with your MCP client, you can also use the CLI to add it to your IDE / Client with a single command.

 ## Installation